Some of our information has moved to NT.GOV.AU

 Officials have a duty to take reasonable care to avoid injury to participants and this includes keeping up to date on the rules of the game, particularly rules relating to safety aspects.

-Insurance is a reactive rather than a proactive measure, and sports officials (and sports association) should adopt other measures to attempt to eliminate or minimise the risk occurring in the first place.
+Sports officials (and sports association) should adopt other measures to attempt to eliminate or minimise the risk occurring in the first place.
 Should a risk arise though, insurance can reduce the personal liability of a sports official (to the extent of the cover provided).

 Is an official covered by an association’s insurance policy?